 While for many households, an over-full cheese box may be an uncommon sight, if you do have a wealth of fromage to munch through, throw it all into a food processor and blitz into a Swiss chalet-worthy fondue.

-Make your own silky cake frosting by combining a little full-fat cream cheese with butter and icing sugar.
+Make your own silky cake frosting by combining a little cream cheese with icing sugar and butter.

 Watch our video on how to make cream cheese frosting: